 Columbia Engineers use DNA nanotechnology to create highly resilient synthetic nanoparticle-based materials that can be processed through conventional nanofabrication methods.

-Columbia Engineering researchers, working with Brookhaven National Laboratory, report today that they have built designed nanoparticle-based 3D materials that can withstand a vacuum, high temperatures, high pressure, and high radiation.
+Columbia Engineering researchers, working with Brookhaven National Laboratory, report today that they have built and designed nanoparticle-based 3D materials that can withstand a vacuum, high temperatures, high pressure, and high radiation.
 This new fabrication process results in robust and fully engineered nanoscale frameworks that not only can accommodate a variety of functional nanoparticle types but also can be quickly processed with conventional nanofabrication methods.

 “These self-assembled nanoparticles-based materials are so resilient that they could fly in space,” says Oleg Gang, professor of